 Limoncello is meant to be sipped following a satisfying meal.
-It is served in small quantities due to its high alcohol content.
+It is served in small quantities due to its high alcohol content and intense flavor.
 It can be presented to you in a variety of different glass types depending on the restaurant or bar at which you are a patron.
 You can also use any of the following glasses to serve it to guests in your home or at a party.

 Traditional Shot Glasses